turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 ```

 To sum up:
-- `innerText` will collapse all of the spaces and give you back JUST THE TEXT.
+- `innerText` will collapse all of the extra spaces and give you back JUST THE TEXT.
 - `innerHTML` will give you back the text, with any nested HTML elements printed out as well
 - `textContent` will give you back an exact copy of JUST THE TEXT, leaving any spacing or formatting as is.